jordanehou/nodeLogin/README.md

-# nodeLogin
-Creating node application with login screen and testing it using Selenium

-# initializing the node application
+# make sure node pakage is installed
- npm init

-# install web framework

-npm install express
+npm install
+npm start

-# Running the application
+# to package the application

-node index.js
+npm pack     # you can change the name and the version of the artefact in package.json file

-# testing the application
+# to run application from the package ( *.tgz)
+wget <Url of package>
+tar -xzf your-package-name.tgz
+cd your-package-name

-npm install mocha chai chai-http --save-dev
+npm install

-npm install puppeteer --save-dev
+npm start

-npx mocha test/end-to-end.test.mjs